usnistgov/ssmdevices/README.md

 # ssmdevices
 The ssmdevices module is a library of python device drivers.
 The drivers are implemented with [labbench](https://git.ncnr.nist.gov/dkuester/labbench), and provide data in [pandas](http://pandas.pydata.org/) data frames when possible to support rapid exploration of data.
-It is separate in order to simplify future release of the remotelets core without trade name complications and to restrict access based on export control law.
+It is separate in order to simplify future release of the labbench core without trade name complications and to restrict access based on export control law.

 ## Installation